Help Veterans During this Pandemic

 - $50 Opens the door for one more veteran referral

-For every $1 that you gave, CVLC generated approximately $15 in tangible benefits for veterans recovering from homelessness and mental illness!
+For every $1 that you gave, CVLC generated approximately $15 in tangible benefits for vulnerable veterans during this global pandemic!

-With a median income of $16,000 per year, CVLC clients cannot afford a lawyer and would be out in the cold.
+With a median income of $16,000 per year, CVLC clients cannot afford a lawyer.